claytonmknight/project-4-group-6/README.md

 Our goal is to use the data collected from these phone calls such as; the client's age, job, marital status, and previous interactions with the bank — to build a model that can determine if the client will say 'yes' or 'no' to opening a term deposit.

 # Creating the Model:
-In our project to predict whether a client will subscribe to a term deposit, we explored several machine learning approaches to find the most effective model.
+In our project to predict whether a client will subscribe to a term deposit, we explored several machine-learning approaches to find the most effective model.
 Below, we outline the different models we tried and the techniques we used to enhance their performance.

 ## Logistic Regression
 Our first approach was to implement a Logistic Regression model.